Murder of Georgann Hawkins: Events of June 10–11, 1974

 On June 10, 1974, Hawkins went with a sorority sister to a party on campus, where the two drank a few mixed drinks.
 She did not stay at the event for too long as she intended to study for her upcoming Spanish finals, for which she had earlier expressed worry to her mother.
 Before leaving the party, she told her sorority sister that she was going to the Beta Theta Pi House to both say good night to her boyfriend and to pick up some revision notes from him.

-While ordinarily a cautious person, the area along the sorority houses had become very familiar to Hawkins — the alley behind the houses was brightly lit by street lights approximately every ten feet, and there were generally people around that she knew.
+While ordinarily she was a cautious person, the area along the sorority houses had become very familiar to Hawkins — the alley behind the houses was brightly lit by streetlights approximately every ten feet, and there were generally people around that she knew.
 On the warm night of June 10, most students were still awake cramming for their finals well past midnight.
-Hawkins' boyfriend's fraternity house was six houses down from her sorority house—a distance of approximately 90 feet.
+The fraternity house of Hawkins's boyfriend was six houses down from her sorority house—a distance of approximately 90 feet.

 Hawkins arrived at the Beta Theta Pi House at approximately 12:30 a.m. on June 11; she is known to have remained in the company of her boyfriend for approximately half an hour.
 After retrieving the Spanish notes and saying good night to her boyfriend, Hawkins exited the fraternity house for the short walk to her sorority, Kappa Alpha Theta.
 One of the Betas, Duane Covey, heard the back door slam shut and stuck his head out the window; recognizing Hawkins, he called out "Hey George!
 What's happening?"
 The two talked for approximately two minutes, with Hawkins mentioning her upcoming Spanish exam.
 She then continued to walk towards her residence, jokingly shouting, "Adios!"